 With an abundance of streaming platforms at our fingertips, the television landscape can at times feel overwhelming.
 Subscription-based services including Netflix, Amazon Prime, and Now TV, offer users a colossal library of content, which are bursting at the seams with a brilliant range of dramas, comedies, sitcoms, and more.
 However, although many of us struggle to power through our desired watch-list, now feels like a perfect opportunity to catch-up on any series we've been meaning to get around to — and here are all

 Seinfeld and Absolutely Fabulous, to intense dramas such as Peaky Blinders and The Affair, and much, much more, you're sure to find something to suit your tastes.
 So, if you're ready to invest your time delving into a brand new show, here are the very best TV series with more than 30 episodes to watch in the UK — all of which can be found on Netflix, Amazon Prime, Now TV, All 4, and BBC iPlayer.
+'The Crown', 30 episodes

 The Crown is based on the reign of Queen Elizabeth II.
 Each series of the Netflix original centres around a different period of Her Majesty's life, and by doing so, reimagines some of the most notable moments in the history of the British royal family.
+'Peaky Blinders', 30 Episodes

 Peaky Blinders follows a renowned and intimidating gangster family, who are led by their highly-ambitious crime boss, Thomas Shelby.
+'Mad Men', 92 Episodes

 New York's ruthless advertising world during the '60s.
 Don Draper is the impossibly handsome antihero of the show which shows the glamorous yet troubling lives of Madison Avenue's ad men.
+'Breaking Bad', 60 Episodes

 That show that hooked fans from start to finish might well have been put on the back burner but now's the time to get to it.
 All about a science teacher who goes a little to the left of his chosen career and falls down the rabbit hole into the murky world of drug dealing.

 'Prison Break', 90 Episodes

 What would happen if your sibling was in jail for a crime they didn't commit?
 Get a huge tattoo of the blueprints of the jail on your back, get yourself put in prison, and help break them out?
 God no way me neither, just call a lawyer for goodness sake.
 It does however make for some seriously white knuckle viewing however and is an absolute must.

 'The Big Bang Theory', 279 Episodes

 A comedy about a group of highly intelligent and nerdy scientists and their daily lives.
 Filled with lots of geeky, awkward, and sweet moments, it's light entertainment that's sure to lift your spirits.

-American Horror Story is as stylish and beautifully told as it is deliciously creepy.
+'American Horror Story', 94 Episodes American Horror Story is as stylish and beautifully told as it is deliciously creepy.
 In this anthology series, each season is its own world, so you can start with whichever looks the most intriguing.
 From Haunted House and Asylum, to Circus, AHS brings it back every season and never fails to disappoint.
+'Doctor Who', 147 Episodes

 Sci fi fans need only to hear the word Doctor to be whisked off to Galifrey in a spaceship cleverly disguised as an old police box.
 Netflix has the first ten series of the newer generation of

-9. 'It's Always Sunny In Philadelphia', 154 Episodes
+Doctor Who.
+'It's Always Sunny In Philadelphia', 154 Episodes

 A sitcom about a group of five misfits who work and hang out in an unsuccessful Irish pub in South Philadelphia.
 Each episode sees the characters hatch all sorts of elaborate schemes that are usually at each other's expense.
 Most importantly, Danny Devito is in this show.
 I probably should have opened with that.